Physician Assistant Admissions Requirements

 All applicants must meet and maintain all requirements in the Technical Standards (Click Here).

-Successful completion of a bachelor’s degree from an accredited college or university.
+Successful completion of a bachelor’s degree from a regionally accredited college or university.
 Any major is acceptable.
 Bachelor’s degree must be verified by the application deadline.

 No advanced placement will be granted.